 Paul and the Gospel

-- First, I indeed thank my God through Jesus the Anointed for all of you, because your faith is proclaimed in the whole world.
+- First, I indeed thank my God through Jesus the Anointed for all of you, because your faith is being proclaimed in the whole world.

 - For God, whom I serve in my spirit by the gospel of His Son, is my witness of how unceasingly I make mention of you,